-Plant has been hardy its whole life, without problems
+Your plants have been hardy their whole lives, without problems

-Plant has given you problems during your grow (it may be too sensitive to respond well to defoliation)
+Your plants have given you problems during your grow (they may be too sensitive to respond well to defoliation)

 Buds are already exposed to light and air (buds are not hidden by fan leaves)